altai-ui/qui-max/README.md

 <p align="center" class="unchanged rich-diff-level-one">

-# A Vue 3 Design System for Web
+# Qui Max is a Vue 3 Design System for Web

 A component's library helping us build great products for our customers.